telliott99/MyJava/part1/debug.rst

     - missing definitions
     - logical errors

-Furthermore, errors may reveal themselves upon careful reading, during compilation, or at run-time.
-Some errors may even manifest themselves with certain inputs but not with others.
+Furthermore, errors may reveal themselves at different times:  upon careful reading, during compilation, or at "run-time."
+Some errors may only manifest themselves with certain inputs but execute normally with others.
 Some logical errors may never be revealed without careful analysis.

-Let's restrict ourselves here to errors due to leaving out an important letter or symbol.
+Let's restrict ourselves here to errors caused by leaving out an important letter or symbol.

-One way to learn about bugs is to start with a program that works and then randomly leave out parts of it.
-(Conversely, a good strategy for minimizing bugs is to start with a small program that works, and then make small additions to it, testing at every step).
+One way to learn to recognize common bugs is to start with a program that works and then randomly leave out parts of it.
+(Conversely, a good strategy for minimizing bugs is to start with a program that works, and then make small additions to it, testing at every step).

 Here is a working program, in the file ``Hello.java``: